Inodevs-6/Inodevs-doc/Sprints/SPRINT2.md

 # Sprint 2

 The objective of Sprint was to develop Candidate Ranking.
 This functionality involves a list of all vacancies registered in the company.
-From each vacancy, we generate a ranking of the 8 best candidates, classified by percentage and we also add new improvements to the load register, thus enabling users to improve and edit their searches on Chatgpt
+From each position job, we generate a ranking of the 8 best candidates, classified by percentage and we also add new improvements to the load register, thus enabling users to improve and edit their searches on Chatgpt

  <!-- ## :page_with_curl: Backlog da Sprint 1
 <h1 align="center"><img src = "https://github.com/inodevs-5/Reportify_Doc/blob/main/Sprint-1/Imagens/backlog_sprint1.png" width="45%"></h1>